"Remember who you are . . . and where you left your reading glasses"

 The Poly High School class of 1967 will hold its summer dinner at 6 p.m.
 August 22 in the banquet room of No Frills Grill, 12846 South Freeway, Burleson.

 Poly High School to Honor Alumni With Homecoming Parade

 Poly High School will celebrate Homecoming Week October 5-10 with events honoring alumni.
 One event will be a parade Wednesday, October 7, beginning at the school.
 The parade will feature a float of alumni twirlers.
-For get more information or to sign up for the float, alumni twirlers can contact Sandra Parks Fair, class of 1959 head majorette, at (832) 928-9319 or e-mail email@example.com.
+For get more information or to sign up for the float, alumni twirlers can contact Sandra Parks Fair, class of 1959 head majorette, phone (832) 928-9319 or e-mail email@example.com.